From prediction markets to interpretable collective intelligence: Main results

+First, we note that the model does not specify the order in which experts enter the market, but only assumes that trading cannot stop if there is an expert who believes that he or she can make a profitable transaction.

+Concerning \ref{srm_it3} and \ref{srm_it6}, the model makes no assumptions on the details of the way the experts trade (in particular, on the matching mechanism), but only the assumption that experts whose beliefs are constant and identical to one and the same value, generate the price equal to that value.

-Concerning~\ref{srm_it4}, we note that in reality it is not always possible for an expert to generate for others an exact copy of his or her ontological raw signals.
-For example, ``the proposition $R$ is true'' and ``it is true that the expert~$n$ claims that $R$ is true'' are different signals.
-Moreover, an expert may intentionally generate signals that do not correlate with his or her knowledge at all.
-Nevertheless, in this section we show that under certain conditions, fully and accurately disclosing an expert's own information is at least preferable for him or her to being totally silent, and in Section~\ref{subsec:sr_reality} we discuss the real situation in its entirety.
+Concerning~\ref{srm_it4}, we will see below that the purpose of sharing information is to change others' beliefs and, as a consequence, to profitably change $q^c_{k_\infty}$.
+In order to achieve this goal in reality, an expert should confirm the truth of the information provided.
+For example, if the source information is a result of the expert's study, he or she may provide its verified copy: a publication in a peer-reviewed journal.
+In the above model we identify the expert's information with its verified copy that is transmitted to others.
+Transmitting unverifiable information is identified with silence.
+This is a deliberate modeling simplification: here we only show that under certain conditions, fully and accurately disclosing an expert's true information is at least preferable for him or her to being totally silent.
+In Appendix~\ref{subsec:sr_reality}, we discuss the real situation in its entirety.

 Concerning~\ref{srm_it5}, we note that the myopia assumption is natural in a context where an expert~$n$ knows nothing about those who are outside $e_k\cup\{n\}$ (even about their existence).
 Certain forms of myopia and risk neutrality are also featured in \cite{FeFoPe2005,PeSa2007}.